 As your light bulbs throughout your home inevitably go bad, it is advised that you replace them with compact fluorescent light bulbs.
 CFLs use significantly less energy than the traditional incandescent bulbs that you may be currently using.
 Although they’re more expensive, compact fluorescent bulbs can last up to 10 times longer than their incandescent counterparts, resulting in considerable savings for you in the long run.
 This is definitely one of the easiest and most cost effective ways you can improve your home to become more energy efficient.

 Program Your Thermostat

-In addition, changing the air filter in your home regularly can help maximize the efficiency of your AC unit.
-Most air filters recommend replacement every 3 months, so make sure you keep track of this schedule.
+In addition, changing the air filtering in your home regularly can help maximize the efficiency of your AC unit.
+Most hvac filters are recommended to be replaced every 3 months, so make sure you keep track of this schedule or else you’ll most likely need an air conditioner repair in the near future.
 This continual maintenance also helps decrease overall wear and tear on your AC unit, contributing to your long term savings.